 With the May 2020 release, Stage and Pilot environments are auto-upgraded from jQuery 1.7 to jQuery 3.4.
 This auto-upgrade will occur in Production environments with the August 2020 release, allowing organizations three additional months to prepare.

 If an organization is ready to self-upgrade prior to August, they have the option to do so in Production.

 To enable jQuery 3.4 in a Production portal, select the Enable jQuery 3.4 option, and select the button.

 If your organization is using a custom login page, it may take up to one month before jQuery 3.4 is reflected on the custom login page.
-If your organization is using a custom login page and would like jQuery 3.4 immediately reflected on the custom login page, please contact Global Product Support.
+If your organization is using a custom login page and would like jQuery 3.4 immediately reflected on the custom login page, please contact Global Customer Support.

 Understanding the potential impact a jQuery library upgrade can have on clients' customizations, Cornerstone has built a validation tool that will generate a report to help clients test the versions of jQuery used in their custom code in their portals.
 Once initiated, this back-end process scans through custom jQuery entered on custom developed areas of the application and generates a report of errors which identify potential fixes that need to be implemented.
 This tool is a guideline for identification purposes only.
 It does not guarantee that all potential errors will be identified nor does it handle any of the updating of the jQuery versioning.
 Cornerstone will not be able to provide support on fixing custom code and recommends that impacted clients consult with a qualified engineer to review all custom code to ensure compatibility with jQuery version 3.4 before Cornerstone updates its jQuery library.